Butakus/ros2-env/README.md

 rosws default foo
 ```

+Note that after setting a default workspace, it is also activated in the terminal where the command is executed.

 Use `rosws default unset` to clear the default workspace and disable the automatic source:
 ```zsh
 # Unset (clear) the default workspace